 Develop a Sales Academy to Drive Sales Performance

-The company operated in an industry characterized by intense competition between four leading companies and a range of smaller companies with differing business models.
+The company operated in an industry characterised by intense competition between four leading companies and a range of smaller companies with differing business models.

 Their business sales management team challenged themselves to overcome their customers’ price driven mindset.
 To do this they knew that they needed to build a sales organisation capable of selling on value, not features or price: a sales organisation readily recognised as a source of value by the customer.